TonWonton/HC_HSceneCtrl/README.md

 Thanks to Sabakan for sharing their code and letting me use it.
 ## Known issues
 **HC_HGaugeAndSpeedCtrl**
-- Male gauge will still increase when it isn't supposed to, due to female faintness altering the position
+- Male gauge will still increase when it's not supposed to after female faintness, if female faintness alters the position to where male gauge shouldn't increase

 ## HC_HGaugeAndSpeedCtrl features
 - Female can trigger climax together